DyzLecticus/Zeesoft/README.md

 Future development
 ------------------
-Future development will focus on improving version 3.0 architecture and its implementations.
+Future development will focus on improving the version 3.0 architecture and its implementations.

 License
 -------